teranian/pickersandfiddlers/src/tunes/rusty-gun.md

 ---
 https://www.youtube.com/watch?v=8D39VzNjUfI

-Played second in a medley with Uncle Henry by COTPAF
+Played in DDAD, second in a medley with Uncle Henry by COTPAF